cyberstudio/cybsi-sdk/docs/index.rst

 Release v\ |version|. (:ref:`Installation <install>`)

-**Cybsi SDK** is a Python library for communication with Cybsi over HTTP REST API.
+**Cybsi SDK** is a Python library for communication with Threat Analyzer over HTTP REST API.
 It supports Python 3.7+, and has both synchronous and asynchronous interface.